pimpin/non-disclosure-agreements/README.md

 This is a simple repository of non-disclosure agreements and related contractual agreements.
 The files should be self explanatory.

 Why did we make this repository?
 GitLaw.
 That's why.
-It is a basis for some work we have gotten ourselves into.

 # Formatting